 Q: How will Excused Withdrawals (EW) be handled?

-A: If students had to EW because of COVID-19, we will not count those courses as attempts and won't count them against applicants.
+A: If applicants had to EW because of COVID-19, the Grossmont College Nursing program will not count those courses as attempts and won't count them against applicants.

-Q: Will on-line prerequisite labs be accepted for the Grossmont College Nursing program?
+Q: Will online prerequisite labs be accepted for the Grossmont College Nursing program?

-If you are interested in attending an Introduction to Health Professions which provides an overview of all Health Professions Programs at Grossmont College), please email firstname.lastname@example.org to be notified when these sessions resume.
+If you are interested in attending an Introduction to Health Professions which provides an overview of all Health Professions Programs at Grossmont College, please email firstname.lastname@example.org to be notified when these sessions resume.

 For information about General Education requirements or to develop an educational plan, contact the Grossmont College Counseling Department at: 619-644-7208 for an appointment with a Counselor or to find out more about walk-in services.